tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 Frequency lists are dictionaries that display how frequently a word might appear in a given corpus.
-They are utilized in Yomichan's headwords and are shown as tags.
+They are utilized in Rikaitan's headwords and are shown as tags.
 Often frequency dictionaries have different frequency notations.
 In some, a higher frequency number may indicate that the word is more frequent.
 In others, it's the opposite.